ppj2dd/ppj2dd.github.io/_posts/2025-03-24-Fedora-For-Dummies.md

 I hope this introduction helps demystify the project and inspires you to get involved.
 Welcome aboard!
 Happy contributing, and remember: you are smart, you are capable, and you are welcome here!

 ### Want to learn more?
 Check out the [Fedora Project website](https://fedoraproject.org/) for a deeper dive, or explore Fedora Linux directly by downloading it [here](https://getfedora.org/).
 Check out the [Fedora Community Documentation](https://docs.fedoraproject.org/) too!
+And while you're at it, see if any [Special Interest Group interests you](https://fedoraproject.org/wiki/Category:SIGs).

 And that’s your friendly introduction to Fedora—ready for you to dive in!